-Food of the Italian Islands (Order your signed copy today!)
+Food of the Italian Islands (Signed Copy)

 Order a signed copy of my forthcoming cookbook Food of the Italian Islands, the follow-up to my critically acclaimed book Food of the Italian South!
+Also check out the book + market tote bundle for just $5 more, my other cookbooks, and cookbook bundle!

 About Food of the Italian Islands